dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

-After entering the code the divece is authorised:
+After entering the code the device is authorised:

 ```ini